arescrimson/LytroOld/README.md

 Currently features simple commands for anime and manga.
 Currently planning to expand to include more API integration, as well as embed and streaming information support.

+Now supports title caching; any command with an [anime_name] identifier will stay within the searched title directory.
+Commands pertaining to that directory can be entered without the [anime name] for convenience.

 **Data Source:** This bot uses the [MyAnimeList (MAL) API](https://myanimelist.net/apiconfig/references/api/v2) to fetch anime and manga information.
 You can visit the [MyAnimeList website](https://myanimelist.net/) for more details.

 ## Anime Commands